Federation Against Copyright Theft: 2000s

 In 2002, FACT released a PIF called "The Pirates are Out to Get You".
-It featured a man destroying many items with an X-shaped branding iron, ending with the FACT logo and UK, Ireland, Australia & New Zealand hotlines.
-The warning was placed at the beginning of practically every rental VHS tape in the UK (as well as most retail tapes), similar to the FBI Warning found on tapes in the United States.
+It featured a man destroying VHSs and CDs, amongst other items, with an X-shaped branding iron, ending with both the FACT logo and the UK & Ireland (or in Universal's case, Australia & New Zealand as well) hotlines.
+The warning would be placed at the beginning (or in Universal's case, the end) of rental (and most retail) VHS tapes and some DVDs in the UK, similar to the FBI Warning found on tapes in the United States.

-With the advent of DVD, FACT borrowed the Motion Picture Association of America's anti-piracy spot "You Wouldn't Steal a Car", which concentrated more on copyright infringement through peer-to-peer filesharing and less on counterfeit copies.
-The spot related the peer-to-peer filesharing of movies to stealing a handbag, a car, and other such items (similar to the US FAST "Piracy is theft" slogan of the 1990s).
+With the advent of DVD, FACT borrowed the Motion Picture Association's anti-piracy spot "You Wouldn't Steal a Car", which concentrated more on copyright infringement through peer-to-peer file sharing and less on counterfeit copies.
+The spot related the peer-to-peer file sharing of movies to stealing a handbag, a car, and other such items (similar to the US FAST "Piracy is theft" slogan of the 1990s).
+It has been suggested that these adverts used a copyrighted font without permission.
+However, there is no evidence to suggest that the campaign's designers were aware that the font was pirated.

 More recent spots have included Knock-off Nigel, devised by the Industry Trust for Intellectual Property Awareness, where a man is ridiculed by his friends and colleagues for buying counterfeit DVDs and downloading films from BitTorrent, along with ads that say "Thank You" to the British public for supporting the film industry by either buying a ticket and seeing a film in the cinema or purchasing a genuine DVD or Blu-ray.